Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Methodology

-For fine-tuning, we assembled a diverse dataset of 23,600 instances—comprising 17,700 training examples and 5,900 test examples—that spans a broad range of symbolic constraints, from simple arithmetic checks to complex logical compositions.
+In order to accommodate the novel application of LLMs for the prediction of worst-case path constraints, a corpus of Java programs and the worst-case execution path constraints that follow have been collected and formatted to enable the development of generalisation and predictive capabilities in LLMs through reinforcement learning.
+For fine-tuning, we assembled a diverse dataset of 23,600 instances—comprising 17,700 training examples and 5,900 test examples—that span a broad range of symbolic constraints, from simple arithmetic checks to complex logical compositions.
 This collection includes both synthetic programs and examples derived from real-world applications.
-Notably, a portion of the dataset comes from the Badger tool's examples \citep{Noller_2018}, which capture a variety of behaviours representative of real-world applications.
+Notably, a portion of the dataset comes from SPF-WCA and the Badger tool's examples \citep{Noller_2018}, which capture a variety of behaviours representative of real-world applications.

-Independent from our fine-tuning dataset, we compiled a test set consisting of over 600 instances from 20 Java programs.
-Each instance includes ground-truth SMT2 constraints for several smaller \(n\) values from a single Java program, designating a larger \(n\) as the held-out target the model must synthesise (see \autoref{fig:warp-benchmark instance}).
-By comparing the generated constraints against the held-out ground-truth, we directly measure the model’s ability to extrapolate the underlying symbolic rule rather than merely memorising observed patterns.
-These programs implement different algorithms, spanning array manipulation, searching, sorting, graph traversal, optimisation and recursion—see \autoref{appendix:benchmark_programs} for the full list.
+Independent from our fine-tuning dataset, we compiled another test set consisting of over 600 instances from 20 Java programs.
+Each instance includes ground-truth SMT constraints for several smaller \(n\) values from a single Java program, designating a larger \(n\) as the held-out target the model must synthesise (see \autoref{fig:warp-benchmark instance}).
+By comparing the generated constraints against the held-out ground-truth, we directly measure a model’s ability to extrapolate the underlying symbolic rule rather than merely memorising observed patterns.
+These programs implement different algorithms, spanning array manipulation, searching, sorting, graph traversal, optimisation and recursion.

 \paragraph{Defining Difficulty via Jumps in \(n\)} We posit that \emph{difficulty} depends not only on the upper bound of \(n\) but also on the magnitude of the leap from the largest available candidate example to the target.
 For instance, employing examples at \(n=1,2,3\) and querying \(n=30\) can be considered more challenging than progressing through intermediate values such as (\(n=1,3,6,8,15\)) to \(n=30\).
 Larger leaps demand more extensive extrapolation, while smaller, incremental steps emphasise granular pattern replication.